karwler/VertiRead/README.md

 Still in progress.

 TO DO
-- fix exit button reacts only on 2nd click (linux)
-- scene resize instead of recreating all objects
+- make reader zoom
-- make the actual reader
+- make reader interface
 - make a playlist editor
+- add selectable items
 - improve vector classes
 - add settings menu lists
 - improve exception handling
 - give it a proper look
 - maybe add some animations
 - optimize it somehow
+- fix input lag

 LINUX
-Qt project file is configured for Linux only.
+The Qt project file is configured for Linux only.
+There's also a half-assed makefile which should do the trick.
-All dependencies need to be installed manually.
-The project file contains all needed linker flags.
+All dependencies need to be installed manually: sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libboost-filesystem1.55-dev

 WINDOWS
 Project files were created with MS Visual Studio 2015.
 All libraries are already included and linked in the project.